Find a Lender-Approved Local Conveyancer in Drybrook

 • Carrying out the key stage of exchanging contracts and then preparing for completion

-• Accepting the sale proceeds and sending funds to the owner, the estate agent and other relevant parties (if appropriate)
+• Receiving sale proceeds and transferring funds to the seller, the estate agent and redeeming the home loan (where appropriate)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.